reedbc1/reedbc1/README.md

 - <b>Interactive Salary Dashboard</b> – Visualization using St. Louis County open data

 ## What I’m Looking For
-Opportunities focused on <b>back-end engineering, data, or analytics</b>, where I can build systems that are reliable, practical, and useful to real people.
+Opportunities focused on <b>back-end engineering, data, or analytics</b>, where I can build systems that are reliable, practical, and useful.